-I know that I have posted a Gluten Free Corndog recipe in the past.
+I know that I have posted a Gluten-Free Corndog recipe in the past.
 That has been my go to recipe for months now.
-Not any more.
+Not anymore.

-Since I got back from the Betty Crocker Kitchens I have been a busy little bee in the kitchen.
+Since I got back from the Betty Crocker Kitchens, I have been a busy little bee in the kitchen.
 I came home and found Gluten Free Bisquick at Publix.
 After making the best Gluten Free Pancakes that I ever tasted, I vowed to come up with more recipes.
-Betty, you can hire me at anytime
+Betty, you can hire me at any time 😉

 I knew I was in trouble when after round one, they were asking if they could have another, and another.
 So, I asked, –because being Mom I hadn’t eaten yet– “Are they better than the ones I made before?”

-Gluten Free Corndogs
+Gluten Free Corndog

 - 1 cup Gluten Free Corn Meal